kennolot/CTF-pi/3. physical_access/ctfpi3_1/manual3_1.md

 Open up a text editor(even Notepad is fine) and name it `payload.dd`.

 Into the `payload.dd` we can start writing our malicious script.
-I have provided an example in this directory of a working solution*, but you are free to experiment on your own
+I have provided an example in this directory of a working solution, but you are free to experiment on your own

+After the payload is written simply make sure the BadUSB is NOT in setup mode and plug it into the USB port of Raspberry Pi, your script should execute on its own.

 Docs page for bunch of useful Duckyscript commands: https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference